 Let the live music flow

-Bend’s warm summer temps, cooler evenings, and relative lack of rain make it the perfect spot for live outdoor music, and June is when our music scene starts to really rock.
+Bend’s warm summer temps, cooler evenings, and relative lack of rain make it the perfect spot for live outdoor music, and June’s when our music scene starts to rock.

-The first shows at the Hayden Homes Amphitheater generally kick off in June, with the season spanning through October.
+The first shows of the year at Hayden Homes Amphitheater typically kick off in late May and early June, and this season boasts a fully packed calendar.
 Want to know what’s on tap for the venue this year?
 This post has all the info you need about tickets, venue rules, and most importantly, who’s coming to treat your earholes to a delightful night of tunes.

 If you don’t mind driving just a bit, Faith, Hope, and Charity Vineyards offers super-awesome live music shows with tasty wine to boot.
 Best of all, they boast some of the most epic mountain views around.
 Make it a dinner date and pair their wood-fired pizzas with a glass or two of locally-made vino.
 Just remember to have a designated driver for the journey back to Bend!